The adjective sidereal means based on the celestial sphere, the "fixed" position of the stars (presumably galaxies and distant stars).

-A Sidereal Period is the Orbital Period of a body, counting as one orbit, one cycle around the "host" body, back to the same sky position as seen from the orbited body.
-For example, we may think of Moon completing an orbit when it is back over our head at a certain time of day, but since as the Earth orbits a bit each day, that given time of day occurs with the Earth facing a different direction relative to the distant stars, such an orbital period does not match the Moon's sidereal period.
+A sidereal period is the orbital period of a body, counting as one orbit, one cycle around the "host" body, back to the same sky position as seen from the orbited body.
+For example, we may think of the Moon as having completed an orbit when it is back over our head at a certain time of day (e.g., the midnight when the Moon is nearest the zenith).
+However, the Earth orbits a bit each day and that given time of day occurs with the Earth facing a different direction relative to the distant stars.
+So that concept of the Moon's orbital period does not match its sidereal period.